Variable Message Sign Boards (VMS Boards)

-VMS boards are one of the most effective ways of communicating specific information to road users.
+VMS boards are traffic control equipment that is one of the most effective ways of communicating specific information to road users.
 They are often used to present non-standard information around upcoming road layout or condition changes to inform road users of works prior to disruption.

 VMS boards are extensively used in Australia, sometimes having multiple on the same site, as they provide site-specific information that can be modified quickly.
 The lights used are LED which ensures excellent visibility in most weather conditions.

 The cost to hire VMS boards doesn’t need to be excessive either.
 In recent times, hireage fees have dropped considerably.
 This is seen through the increase in use across many worksites.
 VMS board hire is an excellent way to improve the message delivered to the public on dynamic work sites and events and reduce the level of disruption.

 Temporary traffic signals have some fantastic benefits and replicate the same principles of Stop/Go operations (Manual Traffic Control).
 Using traffic lights instead of stop/go has 5 key improvements: